idun-corp/docs/ProptechOS-Service-Object/README.md

 ### Working with custom Webhook dispatcher

 Custom dispatcher is required when you do an integration with your API service.
 The most common use-case would be the [Webhook](https://sendgrid.com/blog/whats-webhook/) integration.
 Everytime when ServiceObject is created, modified or deleted and route is matched for this item, Webhook dispatcher will try to send `[POST]` request to the specified endpoint with ServiceObject in a request body.
-The `"X-Event-Type"` http request header contains information about the event that was fired on a service object, can contain such values: `Created`, `Modified` or `Deleted`.
+The `"X-Event-Type"` http request header contains information about the event that was fired on ServiceObject, can contain such values: `Created`, `Modified` or `Deleted`.

 #### Retry policy